urazlov/mouse-trigger/README.md

 # Mouse Trigger Utility

-This is a simple Go utility that moves the mouse cursor left and right every 10 seconds.
+This is a simple Go utility that moves the mouse cursor left and right every seconds that you enter.

 ## Usage